 Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods after December 31, 2010.
-Many are not applicable to, or do not have a significant impact on, the Company and have been excluded from the table below.
-The following have not yet been adopted and are being evaluated to determine their impact on the Company.
+Many are not applicable to, or do not have a significant impact on, the Corporation and have been excluded from the table below.
+The following have not yet been adopted and are being evaluated to determine their impact on the Corporation.

-- (a) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+- (i) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2013. - (b) IFRS 10 'Consolidated Financial Statements' effective for annual periods beginning on or after January 1, 2013, with early adoption permitted, establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities. - (c) IFRS 11 Joint arrangements ("IFRS 11") was issued by the IASB in May 2011 and will replace IAS 31 Interests in Joint ventures and SIC 13 Jointly Controlled Entities Non-Monetary Contributions by Venturers.
-IFRS 11 is effective for annual period beginning on or after January 1, 2013. - (d) IFRS 12 'Disclosure of Interests in Other Entities' effective for annual periods beginning on or after January 1, 2013, with early adoption permitted, requires the disclosure of information that enables users of financial statements to evaluate the nature of, and risks associated with its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows. - (e) IFRS 13 'Fair Value Measurement' effective for annual periods beginning on or after January 1, 2013, with early adoption permitted, provides the guidance on the measurement of fair value and related disclosures through a fair value hierarchy.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2013.
+IASB has proposed to move the effective date of IFRS 9 to January 1, 2015. - (ii) IFRS 10 Consolidated financial statements ("IFRS 10") was issued by the IASB in May 2011.
+IFRS 10 is a new standard that identifies the concept of control as the determining factor in assessing whether an entity should be included in the consolidated financial statements of the parent company.
+Control consists of three elements: power over an investee; exposure to variable returns from an investee; and the ability to use power to affect the reporting entity's returns.
+IFRS 10 is effective for annual period beginning on or after January 1, 2013.
+Earlier adoption is permitted.